| When there

 something, the language clue “and” is usually found

+in the definition statement.
 A hoity-toity is a person

 who is fussy, arrogant, flighty and condescending.
+Before a person can be called hoity-toity,

 four conditions must be met.
 The person must be (1)fussy, (2)arrogant,